huri000/QuickLayout/README.md

     * [Offset](#offset)
   * [Explicit Layout](#explicit-layout)

-## Overview
+## The **WHY**

-QuickLayout offers an additional way, to easily assign and manage the layout constraints with code.
-You can harness the power of QuickLayout to align your interface programmatically without even creating constraints explicitly.

-### Benefits
+Why should use QuickLayout?
 - QuickLayout  drastically shortens the amount of code in case you ever need to write the view hierarchy.
-- The QuickLayout method declarations are very descriptive.
+- The QuickLayout methods declarations are very descriptive and clear.
+- QuickLayout is fully documented, and contains most of the Auto Layout constructs an iOS App requires.
-- Layout a UIView using the view itself, without even creating a single NSLayoutConstraint object.
+- Layout a `UIView` or a `[UIView]` using the view itself, without even creating a single NSLayoutConstraint.

-### Features
+## Features
 - Extension to `UIView` that contains functionality that allows you to set constraints directly from the view itself.
 - Extension to `Array of UIView` that contains functionality that allows you to set constraints directly from an array of views.